mentats/mentats.github.io/_posts/2015-02-06-TSQL-function-to-display-time-between-two-dates.markdown

    DECLARE @oneDay INT = 86400

    /* Each of the three following SELECT statements contains a case that sets the value for the first three variables defined at the beginning of the funciton.
-The second SELECT statement provides formatting based on @format input parameter, as follows:
+The last SELECT statement provides formatting based on @format input parameter, as follows:
    - "W" input will return "WW Weeks, DD days, HH:MM:SS"
    - "D" input will return "DD days, HH:MM:SS"